- Gum Disease Signs and Symptoms

 One theory is that the bacteria in gum disease that seeps into your bloodstream increases inflammatory markers, which leads to systemic inflammation.
 These markers are capable of crossing into the brain and leading to neuronal damage.

 The second mechanism is explained by the bacteria from your plaque crossing into the brain.
 Dental plaque enters the brain via the bloodstream or peripheral nerves.
-This organisms then cause and inflammatory response in your central nervous system (CNS), which leads to cognitive impairment.
-(14)
+These organisms then cause an inflammatory response in your central nervous system (CNS), which leads to cognitive impairment.

-A team of researchers released a compelling study in 2019 introducing a possible causation between gum disease and Alzheimer’s.
-(15) While this hasn’t been confirmed by other studies or human trials, it’s enough to consider being more diligent treating gum disease.
+A team of researchers released a compelling study in 2019 introducing possible causation between gum disease and Alzheimer’s.
+While this hasn’t been confirmed by other studies or human trials, it’s enough to consider being more diligent in treating gum disease.

 Hematologic Disorders (Leukemia)

-Gingival hyperplasia, which is overgrowth of gum tissue around the teeth, can be an early symptom of acute leukemia.
-(16)
+Gingival hyperplasia, which is an overgrowth of gum tissue around the teeth, can be an early symptom of acute leukemia.

 Chemotherapy or bone marrow transplantation can also negatively affect gingival health.
 Some of the symptoms are abscesses, inflamed gums, or severe redness.